kenmick/z-cli/README.md

 ## 🕹️ Example

-- zsh: Find files under specified conditions and display the number of lines for each file
+- zsh: Find files under specified conditions and display the number of lines for each file.

 ![find](https://user-images.githubusercontent.com/10039224/230420856-51ab0ddc-63ac-40a3-8470-96cb1f9f4af7.gif)

-- PowerShell: Request an API and return the response in the specified format
+- PowerShell: Request an API and return the response in the specified format.

 ![request_api](https://user-images.githubusercontent.com/10039224/230420901-eb9d188c-8ae0-4618-b98b-dd6c926a08fc.gif)